StuvanFIT/Data-science/Introduction-To-Tableau/README.md

 These appear because Tableau includes all numeric fields (or aggregatable fields) in Measure Values unless you manually filter them using the Measure Names filter (which you already added on the left)

+NOTE: We dont actually have to use Measure Values!
+I think it is more intuitive to use the direct parameter variable like SUM(POPULATION) as it is more clearer.

 ## 🧭 Tableau Workspace Overview